newsnowlabs/dockside/docs/README.md

   newsnowlabs/dockside --ssl-builtin
 ```

 2. In your browser, navigate to the Dockside homescreen at [https://www.local.dockside.dev/](https://www.local.dockside.dev).
-Sign in with the username `admin` and the password output to the terminal, then follow the instructions displayed on-screen.
+Sign in with the username `admin` and the auto-generated password output to the terminal, then follow the instructions displayed on-screen.

-(You can now [detach](https://docs.docker.com/engine/reference/commandline/attach/) from the Dockside container running back in your terminal by typing `CTRL+P` `CTRL+Q`.
-Alternatively you can instead launch with `docker run -d` instead of `docker run -it`; if you do this, run `docker logs dockside` to display the terminal output and admin password).
+3. You can now [detach](https://docs.docker.com/engine/reference/commandline/attach/) from the Dockside container running back in your terminal by typing `CTRL+P` `CTRL+Q`.
+Alternatively you can instead launch with `docker run -d` instead of `docker run -it`; if you do this, run `docker logs dockside` to display the terminal output and auto-generated admin password.

 > WARNING: The default Dockside installation embeds a non-secret SSL certificate, for `*.local.dockside.dev` resolving to 127.0.0.1, which should not be used for production usage.